keatonelvins/keatonelvins.github.io/_posts/2025-02-23-final-model.md

 tag: "deep learning"
 ---

 Found a [recent thread](https://x.com/i/bookmarks?post_id=1891039294275338452) where a bunch of highly online ML anons tossed out ideas on what the MVP Final Architecture™ might look like and wanted to unpack the takes + jargon (being real I needed to dig through a good amount of papers for this).
-This turned into somewhat of a SOTU but might be interesting!!

 ---
 >- ≈DS-MoE